 Included features like Writer, Calculator, Impress, Draw, Math, and base help a user to create edit, and present documents as well as calculate and develop any equation.

 Mozilla Corporation created a Free and open-source cross-platform email client used for personal information organizer, news sharing, web feed sharing, and chatting.

 Released in 2004 Thunderbird can manage multiple emails, newsgroup, and news feed accounts and supports multiple identities within accounts.
 Features such as quick search, saved search folders (“virtual folders”), advanced message filtering, message grouping, and tags help manage and find messages.

-POP, IMAP, LDAP, S/MIME, OpenPGP all these protocol and encryption standards are supported by Thunderbird.
+POP, IMAP, LDAP, S/MIME, and OpenPGP all these protocols and encryption standards are supported by Thunderbird.

 Linux, Mac, and Windows all platforms are all supported by thunderbird.